Jason Steele

 There are several ways to avoid turning to a cash advance for financing.

-Going forward, creating an emergency fund is a helpful way to survive uneven cash flow.
+Going forward, creating an emergency fund can be a helpful way to survive uneven cash flow.
 Unlike borrowing money, taking the money you need from your business savings account won’t cost you anything.

 Compare your financing options with confidence